 You may even unconsciously compensate for this by leaning forward or to the side, or tilting your pelvis.
 Holding this position actually uses up a lot of energy, leads to muscle pain, and even puts pressure on your knees.

-That’s why it’s important to invest in a good ergonomic office chair for scoliosis.
+That’s why it’s important to invest in a good ergonomic office chair.

 Even children with very mild scoliosis symptoms should start using one right away, to avoid developing a habit of bad sitting posture.